Do you want to spend more time with your children?

 For experienced homeowners

-I might have make a mistake on my property purchase.
+I might have made a mistake on my property purchase.

 I’m already a second timer, can I also start?